ShiyiWang25/Forward_Simulator_for_HIV_evolution/README.md

   * 24 pairs in total
   * equally assigned to 8 synthetic drug classes (from A to H)

-The simulator can be executed with several arguments with a combination of all possible options as bellow:
+The simulator can be executed with several arguments with a combination of all possible options as below:

 ### Command Line ARGS: